marceloavf/github-tools-vsts/README.md

 ## Debug

-[vsts-task-lib](https://github.com/Microsoft/vsts-task-lib/blob/master/node/docs/vsts-task-lib.md) allow to pass properties, running on development and debugging errors.
-The base script is `yarn dev:debug`, creating a connection with chrome devtools, for example.
+[vsts-task-lib](https://github.com/Microsoft/vsts-task-lib/blob/master/node/docs/vsts-task-lib.md) allow to pass properties running on development and debugging errors.
+The base script is `yarn dev:debug`, creating a connection with chrome devtools.

 To it work properly, you first need to export options, for example: